FarooqAR/hw-07/README.md

 # HW 07
-Helloooo!!

-Due: 00h, 01 May 2018!
+Hello!

-All numbered qs carry no weight.
-So no fear getting em wrong!
+All questions carry equal weight.

-Please start early.
+Please start early!

--foo and bar
+Viel Spaß and May the Force be with you!